bray/bitwarden-backup/README.md

 ## Description

-Backs up your Bitwarden vault to a local directory.
+Back up your Bitwarden vault to a local directory.

 The backup includes:
 - Encrypted JSON export (Bitwarden format)